aio-libs-abandoned/aioredis-py/docs/api_reference.rst

    See also :class:`~aioredis.RedisConnection` for parameters description.

    :param address: An address where to connect.
-Can be a (host, port) tuple or
+Can be a (host, port) tuple,
-                   unix domain socket path string.
+                   unix domain socket path string or a Redis URI string.
    :type address: tuple or str

    :param int db: Redis database index to switch to when connected.